openplotter/docs/description/how_to_collaborate.rst

 How to collaborate
 ##################

-	Everything takes **time**, **money**, and **monkeys**.
-You need a lot from any two groups, and a little from the third.
+	Everything takes **time**, **money** and **monkeys**.
+You need a lot from any two groups and a little from the third.
 An increase in any one reduces the requirement for the other two.
 Change occurs when one of those three change.

 	-- Moe's Law (Navigatrix project)​

 **Time**

-Get a Raspberry Pi and required elements, download OpenPlotter and test and test and test ...
+Download and install OpenPlotter and test and test and test ...

 Report bugs and request new features in `OpenMarine forums <http://forum.openmarine.net/>`_.